 When speaking in a foreign language, beginner students tend to think in their mother tongue and translate the same in the foreign language.
 But if you learn German, this pattern will never work, as the sentence structure in German does not adhere to the usual subject-verb-object sequence.
 Therefore, German grammar can be very challenging at first.
 You will not encounter this difficulty if you learn Spanish because the sentence structure in Spanish is similar to English.

-On the other hand, Spanish pronunciation requires some extra work, as some alphabets have a different pronunciation compared to how you pronounce them in English.
-For example, double ‘l’ is pronounced as ‘y’ and not “l’.
+On the other hand, Spanish pronunciation requires some extra work, as some alphabets have different pronunciations compared to how you pronounce them in English.
+For example, a double ‘l’ is pronounced as ‘y’ and not “l’.
 Pronunciation gets easier with time, especially if you have a Spanish teacher or a friend to help you practice and improve your pronunciation.

 But if you want to get a glimpse at both languages, you can always book two language lessons on italki.com.
 For example, you can take a trial class with one of the hundreds of experienced German teachers available on our platform.
 Then, if you’re still unsure that German is the right choice for you, you can take a one-on-one session with the Spanish teacher of your choice.
 All on italki.com